We Smell a January 6 Rat

 It looked like the last place Merrick Garland wanted to be.

-Epps is reportedly the government-protected agent provocateur who appears to have led the very first attack on the Capitol building on January 6.
-A comprehensive collection of videos from that day shows that Epps was everywhere, and his oft-repeated message was the same: “We need to go into the Capitol.”
+Epps is reportedly a government-protected agent provocateur who appears to have been encouraging the first wave of protestors into the Capitol building on January 6.
+A comprehensive collection of videos from that day shows Epps in different locations, and his oft-repeated message was the same: “We need to go into the Capitol.”

 A resident of Queen Creek, Arizona, Epps was obviously a long way from home that day.
 And his conspicuous actions have attracted plenty of attention — including that of Massie, who invoked Epps during a House oversight hearing in which lawmakers questioned AG Garland about the attack on the Capitol.